creamee/jekyll-now/_posts/2017-09-12-My-first-blog-of-year-eight.md

     <td>What did I do?</td>
   </tr>
   <tr>
     <td>Firstly, I went to the Green room for what I thought was going to be drama.
 Then we found out that we were 8C, not 8B, and had to go to IT1.
-When we were told to delete our repository on github, and I did not understand what he meant.
-So, I now know that we have to delete our repository on github, and realize that we are in fact, not 8B, but 8C.</td>
+When we got to IT1 we were told to delete our repository on github, and I thought Mr. Keen was telling us to delete our accounts, and that made me sad.
+But then I realised it was just the repository, not the account.
+I am finding it quite hard to remember how to do the boxes and the background colour of my new blog, so I'm still working on that.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on?</td>